Slack Risk Mitigation: 5 Steps Businesses Should Take Today

 Step 2: Set advanced data retention policies

-By default, Slack retains all messages within a business workspace unless otherwise stipulated.
+By default, Slack retains all messages within a paid workspace unless otherwise stipulated.
+(Free workspace data is retained for up to one year before being purged.)
 However, not all messages are available to administrators at all times.
 Full message visibility depends on Slack plan tier and settings.
 This ever-growing dataset contains all the sensitive and confidential information ever entered into Slack, and consequently represents a massive risk surface area that must be addressed.
 Defining clear data retention policies ensures you're only storing what's necessary and still meeting compliance obligations in Slack.

 By using a comprehensive Slack archiving solution, businesses can ensure they capture a full record of Slack messages—including revisions and deletions—and apply granular retention policies that limit vulnerabilities and reduce their dataset to streamline eDiscovery and internal investigations.